From Wear and Tear to Weather, What You Need to Know

 9. It’s not just for adults.

-Children suffer from arthritis, too.
-In fact, almost 300,000 American children under the age of 18 suffer from rheumatoid arthritis, affecting girls more often than boys.
+Children get arthritis, too.
+In fact, almost 300,000 children in the United States under the age of 18 years suffer from rheumatoid arthritis, affecting girls more often than boys.

 10. Juvenile arthritis is difficult to diagnose.

 As with osteoarthritis in adults, there is no screening for juvenile arthritis.
 Symptoms may include constant joint pain or swelling, unexplained skin rashes, a fever with swelling of the lymph nodes or inflammation of other organs in the body.
-Be sure to share your child’s symptoms with your pediatrician.
+Be sure to tell your pediatrician about your child’s symptoms.